 ACCESS is dedicated to addressing the plight of homeless women and children in our community.
-The agency encourages the development of self-esteem and the attainment of self-sufficiency through its commitment of providing a holistic, safe and supportive environment, and through it’s programs of housing, advocacy and empowerment.
+The agency encourages the development of self-esteem and the attainment of self-sufficiency through its commitment to providing a holistic, safe and supportive environment, and through its programs of housing, advocacy and empowerment.

 The Akron Fire Department exists to protect the lives, property, and environment within our community by minimizing the impact of fire, medical emergencies, and hazardous conditions.

 The Akron Metropolitan Housing Authority provides quality, affordable housing as a platform to develop people, property and community.
 We envision a community that fosters individual development and growth through stable, affordable housing empowering all citizens to reach their full potential